petedavisdev/petedavis.dev/_posts/interactive-content-with-components-in-markdown-on-vuepress.md

 ---
-title: 3 reasons to use components in your VuePress markdown
+title: 3 Reasons to use components in your VuePress markdown
 date: 2020-05-15T18:13:50.865Z
 thumbnail: /media/vue.js_logo.png
 tags:
   - VuePress
 permalink: /:slug
 ---
 VuePress converts all of your markdown files into Vue templates.
-In my last post I covered some of the fun things your can do in markdown that take advantage of this and touched on the fact that you can use your own Vue components directly inside your .md files.
+In my last post, I covered some of the [fun things you can do in markdown](https://petedavis.dev/fun-things-you-can-do-in-vuepress-markdown/) that take advantage of this and touched on the fact that you can use Vue components directly inside your .md files.

 ```md
 <MyComponent />